- Acute pancreatitis is a painful inflammation of the pancreas, located in the upper left side of your abdomen.

 - jaundice-like appearance

-You may be admitted into the hospital for further testing and to make sure you get enough fluids, usually through intravenous methods.
-Your physician may order medications to clear up the inflammation and any infection that may have set in.
-If none of these treatments work, surgery to remove damaged tissue (including the gallbladder and pancreas) or to repair the blocked duct may be required.
+You may be admitted to the hospital for further testing and to make sure you get enough fluids, usually through intravenous methods.
+Your doctor may order medications to clear up the inflammation and any infection that may have set in.
+If these treatments don’t work, surgery to remove damaged tissue, drain fluid, or repair the blocked duct may be required.
+If gallstones caused the problem, you may need surgery to remove the gallbladder.